-Climate change is a global health challenge affecting the epidemiology of existing diseases and facilitating the emergence of new diseases.
-Changes in rainfall, temperature and humidity are shifting malaria transmission into new areas.
+As describe as a challenge above climate change will affect the epidemiology of existing diseases and facilitate the emergence of new diseases.

+Changes in rainfall, temperature and humidity are already shifting malaria transmission into new areas.
 Climate change will also alter HIV and TB through, for example, the forced displacement or migration of vulnerable populations and increased economic insecurity.
-Moreover, climate change and other environmental pressures will also change the dynamics of zoonotic spill over, the process by which diseases affecting animals transition to humans.
+Moreover, climate change and other environmental pressures will also change the dynamics of zoonotic spill over, the process by which diseases affecting animal transition to humans.
 Since three-quarters of new disease threats originate in animals, any increase in zoonotic spill over will increase the probability of new pandemic threats.

 There is a need for adapting the investments and interventions to anticipate and respond to the epidemiological effects of climate change.
 Doing this will entail embracing more of a One Health approach, which means a collaborative approach to health, which recognises that humans and animals live in a shared environment and there is added value to be gained by working together on issues at the interface of different sectors.
-The positioning of human health interventions within the context of a broader planetary health agenda, which encompasses animal, human, plant health, and the shared environment, can be achieved by employing the One Health approach
+By using the One Health approach human health interventions within the context of a broader planetary health agenda, encompassing animal, human, plant health and the shared environment will be positioning.